brian-wastle/Lambda-DynamoDB-Resources/README.md

 These files will all exist in your remote's directory.
 Simply select all 3 files and compress to a .zip file using your preferred archiver.

-You can also navigate to the containing directory in your terminal and run the following:
+If you are able to zip files from your terminal, you may also be able to navigate to the containing directory in your terminal and run the following:
 ```
 zip lambdapackage.zip index.js package.json node_modules
 ```

+The exact terminal command may differ depending on your compression software's configuration.

 ## License